 In Plain Sight

 The stock closed the week just below the 2,945p per share mark.
-Some quick maths puts that at around 22.8x FY22 earnings estimates.
+Some quick maths puts the PE at 22.8 based on FY22 earnings estimates.
 That may not look like much to get excited about, but that brings us nicely back to the opening paragraph: a firm that sports high quality profits should trade at an elevated valuation, all other things equal.
-That also means that not all price-earnings ratios are created equally.
+That also means that not all PE ratios are created equally.
 A business that can send more cash to shareholders is more valuable, and should command a premium.
-Indeed, Diageo spent around £11.8B on dividends and buybacks over the 5-year period between FY15 and FY19.
-Cumulative net income in that period came in at £13.3B, while organic EBIT growth still came in at 5% per annum on average.
+Indeed, Diageo spent around £11.8b on dividends and buybacks over the 5-year period between FY15 and FY19.
+Cumulative net income in that period came in at £13.3b, while organic EBIT growth still came in at 5% per annum on average.
 So although the stock may look fairly expensive, it actually isn’t, hence the title of the post.

 The key question then: can the company sustain at least average growth levels going forward?
 Call that EBIT growth in the 5% range, roughly comparable to global GDP growth and the stock market average.
-If it can, then the stock can quite easily justify the current premium based on FY22 estimated profit.
+If it can, then the stock can quite easily justify its current premium.
 As to the answer to that question, management certainly seems to think so.
-Indeed, on page 32 of its Form 20-F it states that “notwithstanding COVID-19, the long-term trends for our industry remain extremely attractive”.
-It sees 750 million new middle-class customers by 2030 helping to justify that positive outlook.
+On page 32 of its Form 20-F it states that “notwithstanding COVID-19, the long-term trends for our industry remain extremely attractive”.
+It sees 750m new middle-class customers by 2030 helping to justify that positive outlook.
 The firm only generates 35% of its profit outside of North America and Europe, so it has plenty of scope to grow.

 For those reasons, the assumptions set out in July’s article remain intact.
 That is to say, annual top line growth in the 5% area with EBIT growth running a point or so higher.
 The cumulative impact of stock buybacks can nudge EPS growth toward the 8% per annum area.
 Combined with a current dividend yield of 2.4%, I see that leading to double-digit returns – with low interest rates and a deserved premium to the wider market supporting the stock’s current valuation.